lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 ### Solution

 NEST encodes a governance commitment: when protocol surplus conditions are met, a constrained share of excess staking revenue is automatically converted into LDO and, in LP mode (the initial configuration proposed by this LIP), paired with wstETH and deployed as DAO-owned liquidity.
-The mechanism is designed to be financially safe, permissionless in normal operation, low-maintenance, and fully controllable by the DAO.
+The mechanism is designed to be bounded by spending caps and governance controls, permissionless in normal operation, low-maintenance, and fully controllable by the Lido DAO.

 ## Specification